Article Citation: O.H. Aliyu, and A.A

 displacement had decayed rather exponentially.
 The vibration of the structure

 after impact is as shown in figs. 5 to 7.
-From the frequency (33 Similarly,
+From the frequency (33) and speed of loading as shown in

 maximum allowable vertical downward displacement was equally evaluated using